-From its origins in art and architecture, minimalism has evolved into a lifestyle that focuses on the essentials to enable a simpler, more satisfying life.
+From its origins in art and architecture, minimalism has evolved into an organized way of life that focuses on the essentials to enable a simpler, more satisfying life.
 As new parents, choosing to go this route can make a positive impact not just on your family but also on the world in general.
 Read on about several ways to live minimally and discover how minimalism can help you live a cleaner and more sustainable way of life.

 Go big?
 Maybe not.

 Be wise in spending money on things, especially on big-ticket items.
 A common mistake new families make is going for their dream house or dream car early on in their lives.
 Couples rack up massive credit card debts to make substantial and “obligatory” new-family purchases that they can’t afford.
 These purchases not only come with the typical heavy mortgages but also entail expensive upkeep.
 In addition, the debts require that you work long hours to pay them off, resulting in less quality time with the family.

 Expensive purchases or “investment” mistakes can also be harmful to the environment.
 Take the case of houses.
 The bigger the house, the larger the carbon footprint.
 It is estimated that building a brand new two-bedroom two-story cottage can produce 80 tons of carbon dioxide.
 Did you know it takes about 100 years for a single tree to offset one ton of carbon emissions?
 A better alternative is opting for a more manageable-sized house that is kinder to your pocket and the environment.